eloquently/eloquently.github.io/_posts/2016-05-19-react-blackjack-part-2.md

 Now it looks like we're ready to play blackjack!

-## Connecting Components
+### Connecting Components

-Before we make those "hit" and "stand" buttons do things, we need to set up our components to automatically update when the state changes.
+Before we make those "hit" and "stand" buttons do things, we need to set up our components to update automatically when the state changes.

-Specifically, if we add a new card to the player's hand in the state `Map`, we want the `Hand` component to automatically update.
+Specifically, if we add a new card to the player's hand in the state `Map`, we want the `Hand` component to be re-rendered.

-This is where our hard-work setting up an immutable state and pure components pays off.
+This is where the hard work setting up an immutable state and pure components pays off.
 We can now easily use Redux to turn our components into "smart components".

 Redux keeps track of the application's state with a `store`.
 We can modify the state through a "reducer" function.
 Redux requires us to use a single `store` and a single `reducer()`. `reducer()` must be a pure function -- that is, it must not mutate the current state but rather return a new one.
 Luckily for us, we are using an immutable `Map` to track state, so we don't have to worry about accidentally mutating state.